sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 }
 PrefixedEvent(anim, "AnimationStart", AnimationListener);
 ```
-- Web Workers - An API for defining background scripts to run concurrently from the main thread handling user interactions.
-IE10+ See http://www.html5rocks.com/en/tutorials/workers/basics/

 - WebSockets - Allows the browser to open 2 way communication with the server this allows real time communication rather than relying on polling.
 (More Info  https://developer.mozilla.org/en-US/docs/WebSockets/Writing_WebSocket_client_applications)
 - Server Side Events(SSEs) -
 - Page Visibility - Using document.hidden and/or document.visibilityState you can determine whether the page is in the active tab of the browser and whether the browser window is minified or not.
 IE10+